redhead/diploma-thesis/Event Sourcing.md

 #### New business requirements

-One of the best examples, in my opinion, why use ES is that we can easily fulfill new business requirements that involve old data.
+One of the best reasons, in my opinion, for using ES is that we can easily fulfill new business requirements that involve old data.
 Imagine that the project stake holders come up with a new requirement for an already working online shopping system.
-The feature they want you to implement is a suggestion mechanism that presents the user the products he or she removed from their cart just before the checkout.
-Possibly, the users wanted to buy these products but they removed it from the cart because the total order price was too high.
+The feature they want you to implement is a suggestion mechanism that presents the user the products he or she removed from their cart just before checking out.
+Possibly, the users wanted to buy these products but they removed them from the cart because the total order price was too high.
 The users may want to buy the products next month though.
-To suggest the user those products on their next visit we need the information that the products were removed from the cart just before the checkout.
-If we designed our domain events right we have that information for every user in the system already stored as events in the event log.
-We can build this feature easily using the old events and suggest the right products to each user right after the feature deployment.
+To suggest those products to the user on their next visit we need the information that the products were removed from the cart just before checkout.
+If we designed our domain events properly we should have that information for every user in the system already stored as events in the event log.
+We can build this feature easily using the old events and suggest the right products to each user immediately after the feature deployment.
 This is a very nice advantage over the systems that store only the current state because these systems do not have the data beforehand.
-The system wouldn't be able to suggest anything until a next user removes a product from their cart.
+The system wouldn't be able to suggest anything until the next user removes a product from their cart.

-Very similar example of a requirement that involves historic data is a chart of price development for a product over time that many online shopping systems present to users.
-It is not possible to (immediately) accomplish this requirement in the application that stores only the current state (the current price of the product).
-In an event sourced system, this is easy as we probably already have all the events about the price updates for every product.
+A very similar example of a requirement that involves historic data is a chart of price development for a product over time.
+Many online shopping systems present this kind of chart to their users.
+It is not possible to (immediately) accomplish this requirement in an application that stores only the current state (the current price of the product).
+In an event sourced system, this task is easy to accomplish as we probably already have all the events with the price updates for every product.

 ### Domain event

-The core term in ES is a domain event, which was mentioned few times already as just an event.
+The core term in ES is a domain event, which was mentioned a few times already as just an event.
 A domain event is a fact about application state transition.
 In other words, it describes something that has happened to the system and resulted in some state change.
-In most cases, there is number of different kinds of events in the system.
+In most cases, there are a number of different kinds of events in the system.
 Usually they are represented by simple objects with properties that store the data describing the particular event.

-You can see an example of a domain event represented by a Java class in the listing #l **listing needed**
+You can see an example of a domain event represented by a Java class in listing #l **listing needed**

 	public class ProductAddedToCart {